 Little Leaguer’s Elbow is an inflammation of a child’s growth plates due to repetitive overhead throwing.
 This happens in baseball and basketball.
 In addition to inflammation, bones in the elbow may come apart.

-Symptoms for Little League Elbow are hard to miss.
+Symptoms of Little League Elbow are hard to miss.
 They include the following:

 - Pain in the medial (inner) side of the elbow

 - Pain worsens with physical activity

 Little Leaguer’s Elbow Risk Factors